-Below is our first free GED Social Studies Practice Test, which has now been updated for the new 2014 GED.
+Below is our first free GED Social Studies Practice Test, which has been fully updated for the 2023 GED.
 Topics covered will include Civics, Government, U.S. History, Economics, and Geography.
 To prepare for your test, be sure to work through as many GED Social Studies practice questions as possible.
 Our free online test is designed to be very similar to the actual social studies test.
 Start your test prep right now!

 Congratulations - you have completed .

 The following are excerpts from the US Constitution:

 Which fundamental principle of US democracy do these excerpts reflect?

 Separation of Powers

 The graph below shows data from the United States census.

 Based on this data, which of the following statements is true?